humitos/pyfispot/README.md

   * Python 2.7
   * Flask

+*NOTE:* click on each software to read the docs.

 # Optional

 This was ment to be used in courses and other events organized by the